mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

   </div>
 </center>

 So just how would assassination by adversarial example work?
 Imagine replacing a stop sign with an adversarial example of it--that is, a sign that a human would recognize instantly but a neural network would not even register.
-Now imagine placing that adversarial stop sign at a busy intersection that you happen to know your assassination target will drive past.
-As the self driving car approaches the intersection the on-board neural network would fail to see the stop sign and continue right into on-coming traffic.
+Now imagine placing that adversarial stop sign at a busy intersection.
+As self driving cars approach the intersection the on-board neural networks would fail to see the stop sign and continue right into oncoming traffic, bringing it's occupants to near certain death (in theory).

 Now this might just be one convoluted and (more than) slightly sensationalized instance of how people could use adversarial examples for harm, but there are many more.
-For example, the iPhone X’s “Face ID” feature relies on neural nets to unlock the phone when it recognizes your face, and is therefore susceptible to adversarial attacks.
-People could construct images to bypass the Face ID security features.
-Other biometric security systems would be at risk and illegal or improper content could bypass neural-network-based content filters.
-The existence of adversarial examples means that systems that incorporate deep learning models actually have a very high security risk.
+For example, the iPhone X’s “Face ID” unlocking feature relies on neural nets recognize faces and is therefore susceptible to adversarial attacks.
+People could construct adversarial images to bypass the Face ID security features.
+Other biometric security systems would also be at risk and illegal or improper content could potentially bypass neural-network-based content filters by using adversarial examples.
+The existence of these adversarial examples means that systems that incorporate deep learning models actually have a very high security risk.

 <center>